BOB ROSS VIDEO BRANDING GENIUS (HOW THE ROSS BRAND IS INSTRUCTIVE FOR YOUR BUSINESS VIDEOS)

 Josh Pies is a video advertising & branding expert.
 He’s spent most of his life work-shopping ways to get attention – be it sales for his first business which he started at age 4, customers for his property services company at age 23, or laughs and viewership on his first National TV Show at age 26 where he was producer and head writer.
 He believes in getting attention and loves the power of modern content creation for what it can do for businesses and personal brands.

 Josh is the executive producer of C47 Film Associates.
-C47 Films has produced one feature film which is available on Amazon Prime, three TV Series, eight documentaries, and TV and web ads for brands as various as Kodak, The John Maxwell Team, and the US Department of Labor.
+C47 Films is an Orlando Florida (Kissimmee FL Offices) production company and branding agency that has produced one feature film which is available on Amazon Prime, three TV Series, eight documentaries, and TV and web ads for brands as varied as Kodak, The John Maxwell Team, and the US Department of Labor.
 Josh Speaks at events on the topics of video branding, how to stand out as a professional, and the power of purpose.
-Josh lives in Orlando Florida where he, his wife Shannon nd their three amazing kids play on the beach or in magical castles as often as possible.
+Josh lives in Orlando Florida where he, his wife Shannon, and their three amazing kids play on the beach or in magical castles as often as possible.